ApeWorX/ape/docs/userguides/quickstart.md

 ## Overview

-For more in depth information about the project please look at the [projects](docs/userguides/projects.md) It explains the purpose of each folder and how to use them effectively.
+For more in-depth information about the project please look at the [projects](~/userguides/project.md) It explains the purpose of each folder and how to use them effectively.

 Use `ape init` to initialize your ape project folders.
 Visit [userguide project](~/userguide/project.md) for more information.